-BSNC PROGRAM SCHOLASTIC REQUIREMENTS
+SCHOLASTIC REQUIREMENTS

-University and College of Health Sciences policies governing scholastic requirements, including major changes, probation, and program dismissal, apply to students enrolled in the School of Nursing.
-In addition to university and college requirements, the School of Nursing has the following BSN Completion Program scholastic requirements:
+University and College of Health Sciences policies governing scholastic requirements (e.g. major changes, probation, and dismissal) apply to all students enrolled in the School of Nursing.
+In addition to university/college requirements, the School of Nursing has the following scholastic requirements for the BSNC Program:

-- 1. A grade of C or better is required for Related Coursework and nursing courses. - 2.
-Prerequisites must be met with a grade of C or better prior to entering each nursing course. - 3.
-A nursing course may not be repeated more than once. - 4.
-No more than two nursing courses may be repeated.
+- 1. Students must earn a grade of C or better in Related Coursework and nursing courses. - 2.
+Prerequisite courses must be met with a grade of C or better prior to entering the nursing course.